vmlny/grunt-build/README.md

 When using this code, create a `trunk/frontend` directory in your SVN checkout and put the contents of this project clone there.
 The process will then build the deployment code to the `trunk/frontend/bin` folder and will then copy to the `trunk/htdocs` folder through the use of the code above.

+The paths described below are constructed from the `base` and `paths` variables defined at the top of the gruntfile.
+Changes to the paths or base folder names can be made globally within these variables.

     .
     ├─ frontend (grunt-build root folder)
     │    ├─ src